apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Defines the command to be executed when the component is ready, and the command will only be executed once after
-the component becomes ready.</p>
+<p>postStartSpec defines the command to be executed when the component is ready, and the command will only be executed once after the component becomes ready.</p>
 </td>
 </tr>
 <tr>